 As a consequence, the UK system is highly efficient and business friendly, but as a flip side to that coin, is less inclusive and long-run oriented.
 This is reflected in the famous Great Gatsby Curve proposed by Corak (2013), where the UK ranks high on both inequality and intergenerational wage persistence.
 Policies that consecutive Conservative but also the Coalition and Labour governments have implemented, still tend to be based on the tried and tested UK recipes of further liberalisation and stronger market competition.
 The most recent LSE Growth Commission (2017) report highlights various weaknesses that are perhaps best addressed with well-conceived collective action.
 We will argue below that the UK may actually need to start giving more attention to the public and collective infrastructures that the individual entrepreneur also needs to succeed in global markets.
-A well-educated, loyal labour force and excellent physical, digital and financial infrastructure are beyond the collective good.
+A well-educated, loyal labour force and excellent physical, digital and financial infrastructure are beyond the capacity of any single entrepreneur to provide and justify well-designed policy intervention for the collective good.
 If thereby the UK entrepreneurial ecosystem can become more inclusive, regionally and across income groups and wealth levels, this may turn out to be vital for the long run socio-political sustainability of the UK-model.